JeanKossaifi/zencfg/docs/index.rst

 **4. Zero Boilerplate**
 Pure Python classes with no frameworks, no special syntax, and no additional dependencies.
 If you know Python, you know ZenCFG.

+**5. Automatic Discovery** *(Optional)*
+For modular applications, ZenCFG configuration can automatically discover user instances and used them without explicit configuration - perfect for plugin architectures.

 Installation
 ------------